bulletmark/cdhist/README.md

 1. Set options in startup configuration file.
 2. Set options in shell initialization code.

-It's merely personal preference which you choose.
+It's largely personal preference which you choose.

 Note if you set `-r/--git-relative` or `-u/--no-user` options as default then options `-R/--no-git-relative` and `-U/--user` exist to